locbones/D2RLAN-WPF/README.md

 # Program Requirements/Specifications
 In order to fully utilize this app, or receive staff support, some requirements must be met.
 - **.NET Desktop Runtime 7.0:** This program is included in the D2RLAN download, but can also be found via the [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) website.
 It is needed to run the program itself.<br>
-- **C++ Redistributable 2015-2022:** This program is included in the D2RLAN download, but can also be found via the [Microsoft](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) website.
-It is needed to perform CASC Extraction of internal game storage.
 - **Windows OS:** This is the only supported Operating System for the launcher, although emulation layers may also work for it (WINE, Lutris, etc)<br>
 - **Battle.Net Purchased:** This program is only intended for and actively tries to be restricted to, legally purchased D2R copies.
 If you want to support modding, then purchase the game!<br>
 - **Code Base:** This program was designed using C# and WPF.
 I am a novice coder, so expect inconsistencies, inefficiencies and general issues.<br>